pottendo/pottendo-Pi1541/README.md

 ------------------
 - PiZero support for circle, as it doesn't make sense due to lack of network support
 - Circle Support for all variants of Pi1 and Pi2, as I don't have those to test
+- Pi5 support - with support from @rsta, I found that the GPIO performance of the Pi5 is significantly slower than on earlier models due to its changed hardware architecture.
+Even with some tweaking, Pi1541 misses cycles and emulation breaks.
+The code is prepared for Pi5, but as of now not working.

 Additional Options in `options.txt`
 -----------------------------------
 The following options control new functions available: